ros2/ros2_documentation/source/Concepts/About-launch-testing.rst

 * ``assertDefaultStream`` : Return the stream that is used by default for `assertInStream`, which is typically `stderr`

-* ``assertSequentialStdout`` : Creates a context manager used to check stdout occured in a specific order.
+* ``assertSequentialStdout`` : Creates a context manager used to check stdout occured in a specific order

     - proc_output:  The captured output from a test run
     - process: The process whose output will be searched
     - process: A string (search by process name) or a launch.actions.ExecuteProcess object
     - cmd_args: Optional.
 If 'proc' is a string, cmd_args will be used to disambiguate processes with the same name.
-Pass launch_testing.asserts.NO_CMD_ARGS to match a proc without command arguments
+Pass ``launch_testing.asserts.NO_CMD_ARGS`` to match a proc without command arguments
     - cmd_args: string